-Second, the paper is related to the literature on distributive politics.
+Third, the paper is related to the literature on distributive politics.
 This literature argues that politicians promise distributive policies to sway voters to deviate from their ideological preference or to induce them to turn out to vote.
 Theoretically, this can be aimed at swing voters without strong ideological attachments (Lindbeck and Weibull 1987) or at core supporters (Cox and McCubbins 1986; Dixit and Londregan 1996).
-The evidence of this is overwhelming (Golden and Min 2013).
-We make several contributions to this literature.
-Firstly, the typical policy studied in the literature - disaster aid, coupons to buy specific consumer items, or conditional cash transfers - is targeted at specific but relatively small groups of voters.
-In contrast, we study the political consequences of a large-scale transfer scheme that affects a sixth of the electorate, making the policy comparative to a large welfare transfer scheme.
-This allows us to make a realistic assessment of how much it would cost to win an election.
-Secondly, the literature on distributive politics is about tax-funded government programs.
-In contrast, we study a program financed and implemented by a private foundation.
-In this way, we show how economic power can translate into political power through a privately funded transfer scheme.
-Thirdly, the empirical literature on distributive politics studies retrospective rewards (e.g., disaster aid or cash transfers received prior to an election).
-In our case, the benefits are prospective.
-Consequently, the debt relief is a promise of a transfer as in theoretical models of distributive politics, such as Lindbeck and Weibull (1987).
-This allows us to investigate if such promises are sufficient to generate voter reactions and if so, if they persist into subsequent elections.
+The evidence of this is overwhelming (Golden and Min 2013).3 Unlike this literature on distributive politics that studies retrospective rewards (e.g., disaster aid or cash transfers received prior to an election), the benefits are prospective in our case.
+Consequently, the debt relief is a promise of a transfer as in theoretical models of distributive politics, such as Lindbeck and Weibull (1987), which may be realized after elections (as in the case of Georgian debt relief) or not even if the incumbent is re-elected (as in the case of the US student debt relief).
+Our focus on prospective rewards allows us to investigate if such promises are sufficient to generate consequential voter reactions and if so, if they persist into subsequent elections.
+Another important difference compared to the literature on distributive politics is that the program we study in Georgia is financed and implemented by a private foundation, while the past literature, similar to the US student debt relief, is always about tax-funded government programs.
+This helps us understand how economic power can translate into political power through a privately funded transfer scheme.